Pinewood Derby

 What are the rules for Pack 998’s Pinewood Derby?

-Pack 998 follows all the Goose Creek District rules which can be found on the website for the District Races scheduled for 03/11.
+Pack 998 follows all the Loudoun District Rules (2025 Version Currently) for the District Races scheduled for TBD.
 These races are open to all Scouts regardless of their placement in our races.

 Below are the key rules for Pack 998’s Derby and all cars :